List of Saki characters: Himematsu High

-2nd year, plays vanguard position.
+Second year, plays vanguard position.
 Kyouko recommended her on the team because of her ability to win explosively albeit rarely.
 Can do well if the game is all simples.
 If she fails at a task given to her by Kyouko, as punishment, Kyouko will write something on her forehead.
 Kyouko says she usually wins explosively the stronger her opponent gets, although sometimes she misfires.
 At the quarterfinals, she won explosively with a baiman when Satoha switched into an offensive mode.
-When she's on an explosive streak, she tends to win on high 7-8-9 tiles.
+When she is on an explosive streak, she tends to win on high 7-8-9 tiles.